AdoptOpenJDK/TSC/README.md

 Our Jenkins [Pipelines](https://ci.adoptopenjdk.net/view/Pipelines/) ([source code](https://github.com/AdoptOpenJDK/openjdk-build/tree/master/pipelines)) build
 binaries and then push them through a test pipeline (**NOTE** Test pipeline is skipped for certain unstable combinations).

-**NOTE:** Once the Test jobs have stabilised, the pipeline described below will change so that only tested binarues are released to
+**NOTE:** Once the Test jobs have stabilised, the pipeline described below will change so that only tested binaries are released to
 Nightly and Release repos for consumption by the Website and/Or API.
 See [The Quality Bar Discussion](https://github.com/AdoptOpenJDK/openjdk-tests/issues/186) for details.